pyaf/aptos-blindness-detection/README.md

 *BUG*
 The old data training was doing so well on val set because obj.sample function didn't have random_seed set.
 Global seed setting may not work.

-`128_efficientnet-b5_f1_ostraug`: Retraining from scratch, mess data in train, 5e-5, ep2unfreeze 3, straug, with previous augs, ckpt15 looks good.
+`128_efficientnet-b5_f1_ostraugs`: Retraining from scratch, sampled old data,  mess data in train, 5e-5, ep2unfreeze 3, straug, with previous augs, ckpt15 looks good.

+`128_efficientnet-b5_f1_postraugs`: Started with ckpt15 of the previous model.

+bhai augmentations try karne se pehle ek ek function ko samjh to liya kar, try to karliya kar..

+*READ again about messidor, there are only 4 classes (0, 1, 2, 3) only*

 # Questions and Ideas: